-The Board's policy requires that each non-employee director hold Company stock equal in value to five times his or her annual cash retainer (currently 5 times \$77,250).
+The Board's policy requires that each non-employee director hold Company stock equal in value to five times his or her annual cash retainer (currently 5 times \$78,000).
 Upon appointment, a member has five years to meet this requirement, but must meet interim goals during the five-year period of: 20% after one year; 40% after two years; 60% after three years; and 80% after four years.
 The value of unvested RSUs are included in making this determination at the higher of their grant date value or current market value.
 Each non-employee director meets either the full-period or interim-period holding requirement: Ms. Brown and Messrs.
 Aldrich, Balk, Berglund, Cressey, Klein, Minnich and Monter each meet 100% of the stock holding requirement.
-Ms. Brink, who was appointed in December 2017, is not yet subject to the minimum holdings requirement.
+Ms. Brink, who was appointed in December 2017, meets the one-year holding requirement.